 Trusting in the God of True Peace

-In the latter half of this paper, contemporary RC canon law demonstrating Rome’s present readiness to exert control will be documented.
+In the latter half of this paper, contemporary Vatican canon law demonstrating Rome’s present readiness to exert control will be documented.
 First, however, it is important to review the historical persecution of Christians by the Roman Church.
 All that is discovered must be measured in terms of the Lord God’s greatness and the truth of His gospel.
 The Lord Jesus Christ declares the truth concerning Himself, “…thou hast given him power over all flesh, that he should give eternal life to as many as thou hast given him.
 And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.
 In Him is our faith and confidence, and all facts must be perceived in the wisdom of His written Word.

 Apostasy Sets the Foundation for Later Persecution

 The historian, J. A. Wylie, shows the beginning of corruption of the Christian Church, an apostasy that set in place the machinery for later persecution.